DjangoGirls/tutorial/try_python/README.md

 You see?
 It's easy!
 Simply: name equals Ola.

-As you've noticed, your program didn't return anything as it did before.
+As you've noticed, your program didn't return anything like it did before.
 How do we now that the variable actually is there?
 Simply enter `name` and hit Enter:

     >>> name
     'Ola'

 Yikes!
-Your first variable :) You can always change what it means:
+Your first variable :) You can always change what it is:

     >>> name = "Sonja"
     >>> name